finos/symphony-bdk-java/docs/spring-boot/core-starter.md

 }
 ```

+:information_source: Slash commands are not registered to the datahose loop even when enabled.

 ## Activities
 > For more details about activities, please read the [Activity API reference documentation](../activity-api.md)

 Any service or component class that extends [`FormReplyActivity`](https://javadoc.io/doc/org.finos.symphony.bdk/symphony-bdk-core/latest/com/symphony/bdk/core/activity/form/FormReplyActivity.html)
 or [`CommandActivity`](https://javadoc.io/doc/org.finos.symphony.bdk/symphony-bdk-core/latest/com/symphony/bdk/core/activity/command/CommandActivity.html)
 will be automatically registered within the [ActivityRegistry](https://javadoc.io/doc/org.finos.symphony.bdk/symphony-bdk-core/latest/com/symphony/bdk/core/activity/ActivityRegistry.html).

+:information_source: Activities are not registered to the datahose loop even when enabled.

 ### Example of a `CommandActivity` in Spring Boot
 The following example has been described in section [Activity API documentation](../activity-api.md#how-to-create-a-command-activity).